 If your scholar brings a snack to school, please provide a healthy snack (e.g., fruit, crackers, veggies).
-No gum, candy, soda, or caffeine drinks are allowed.
+No gum, candy, soda, or caffeine drinks including energy drinks are allowed.
 Snacks are not allowed at lunchtime in lieu of lunch.
 All snacks are consumed during the BRAIN BREAK or under the direction of the classroom teacher.